serenity-js/serenity-js/documentation/website/src/handbook/tutorials/the-trouble-with-test-scripts.md

 Page Objects introduce another, much more subtle problem, though.

 As the name implies, _Page Objects_ reason at the level of the user interface, in terms of fields, buttons and links that the user manipulates.
-This affects not only the way your test is structured, but also the way _you think_ about the application too.
+This affects not only the way your test is structured but also the way _you think_ about the application.
 Just as we shape our tools, they shape us too - instead of placing the primary focus on **what** the user needs to do with the application, Page Objects lead you to focus on **how** the user interacts with individual pages.
 As a result, the tests become tightly coupled to the structure of the user interface, making them more brittle and more likely to be affected by UI changes.

 > Coupling the tests to the structure of the system they verify results in a test suite that's brittle and more likely to fail when the implementation of the system changes.

 Even though Page Objects reduce code duplication and encourage reuse across tests within a single project and a single test suite, the design falls short if we need to enable code reuse across multiple projects and teams.
-This of course affects the scalability and accessibility of our solution.
+This, of course, affects the scalability and accessibility of our solution.

 Also, the fact that each page object is tightly coupled to Protractor APIs: `element` and `by` - global functions that are browser instance-specific - makes it impossible to use this design "as is" for multi-browser testing (chat systems, workflow systems, multi-player games, etc.).